Ammara-Kooliane/Kaggle-Competitions/README.md

 # Kaggle-Competitions
-Repositories containing code from my Kaggle competitions
+Repository containing the code from my Kaggle competitions